Also, board clarifies Royal Carting test run

 The test run, he said, will enable Royal to assess costs and submit a proposal.
 “Right now we don’t have that number,” Merandy said, adding that he would not rely on other people’s numbers, some of which he feels are outdated.
 “When we get Royal’s offer, we’ll look at everything: what it costs, the pros and cons.”

 Merandy said the impact that garbage collection has on services provided by the Highway Department would be part of the evaluation.
 “Right now at least two days a week are taken up by garbage and recycling,” he said.
 “A lot of things can get pushed off.
 We really don’t have an efficient system.”

 The mayor said the board would schedule public hearings but said “it won’t be a Facebook hearing; it will be held here,” at Village Hall.
 He also said Royal’s test would enable the company to estimate the cost of handling recycling.

 Eighth-grade students from Haldane presented their ideas on Jan.
 23 to the Cold Spring Village Board and RecreationDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.